tnozturk/smPBfit/README.md

   * **radii**: The subfolder that contains radii distribution files.
 The radii distribution is the probability distribution of liposome sizes and is usually measured by an experimental technique such as cryo-EM.

-  * `TestInputData.dat`: An example data file of the photobleaching distribution for a dimeric protein
+  * `TestInputData.dat`: An example data file of the photobleaching distribution for a dimeric protein, located in `input_test_data` subfolder

   * **TestOutput**: The subfolder that contains files generated when `PfluorPbgfitting.mlapp` is run using the `TestInputfile.dat` input file